 Chi Seng Company was a major player in the Swatow lace business in the 1950s and 1960s and was founded in 1948 in HK by P.C.
 Chia (謝秉正,1897– 1960).
 It was an exporter and manufacturer of hand embroideries, primarily to Australia and New Zealand, and was also involved in wool and the distribution of W.R.
 Prior microscopes in HK.
 Its office was located at the Union Building in Central.

 A native of Chao-an, Chia’s grandfather Chia You-peng (謝有朋) was one of the earliest Christian converts in Chiuchow and was in the sugar business.
 His father T.M.
 Chia (謝德茂, 1879-1951) founded the Swatow Canning factory in 1925 and was also involved in banking.
 Like his father, P.C.
-Chia served as director of YMCA and the Church in Swatow and he and his wife Chan Shut-ching were active in the Swatow Christian Church in HK.
+Chia served as director of YMCA and the Church in Swatow and he and his wife Chan Shut-ching (陳雪清) were active in the Swatow Christian Church in HK.
 P.C. and his wife had 5 sons – the eldest son K.S.
 Chia (謝傑士) succeeded him at Chi Seng Co and was an elder of the Swatow Christian Church.
-The second son Jack Chia (謝傑立, also known as in Thailand, 1922-1996) was the most famous of the siblings.
+The second son Jack Chia (謝傑立, 1922-1996) was the most famous of the siblings.
 In his 20s, he set up a branch of Chi Seng in Thailand where he was known as Jack Chiarapurk, dealing in import/export of pharmaceuticals and Thai silk.
-In the 1970s and 1980s, Jack Chia built a multinational business empire under the name of Jack Chia International (志正國際) through acquisitions.
+In the 1970s and 1980s, Jack Chia built a multinational business empire under the name of Jack Chia International (志正國際) through a series of acquisitions.
 He engineered Singapore’s first reverse takeover when he acquired MPH (originally Methodist Publishing House, later Malaya Publishing House), one of the oldest and largest publishing houses in Singapore in 1972.
 He acquired three companies in the UK – Tumble Tots (which runs physical play programs for children) in 1984, Combe Grove Manor Hotel & Country Club in Bath and Blue Bird Confectionery (best known for its toffee).
 In 1981, Jack Chia acquired Melbourne listed car dealer and property group Alan Coffey Holdings.
 In 1993, Jack Chia acquired Boustead & Co, one of the oldest British trading houses in Singapore.
 After his death in 1996, his sons Donald Chia (Danai Chiarapurk) and Clement Chia (Chatri Chiarapurk) sold MPH to property developer Simon Cheong (鍾世平).
 P.C.’s fourth son K.W.
 Chia (謝傑偉1924-49) graduated from St John’s Middle School in Shanghai and CKS School of Medicine in Nanchang but died of appendicitis while working as a doctor at Queen Mary’s Hospital in HK at the age of 25.
 P.C.’s youngest son Howard Chia (謝傑民, 1926-), a graduate of St John’s University in Shanghai, migrated to Sydney where he was involved in textile and properties and made it to the list of the 200 richest Australians in 1986 for the first time with a reported net worth of A$40 million.

 - 工商晚報, 1981-12-24, 華僑日報, 1983-11-16